Khalid-M-Saifullah/Khalid-M-Saifullah/README.md

 # 💻 About Me

 <pre> <h4>
-- I am a recently graduated from Brac University after completing my BSc. in Computer Science and Engineering
+- I have recently graduated from Brac University after completing my BSc. in Computer Science and Engineering
-- Currently working as a Trainee Software Engineer (Java EE) in BJIT GROUP
+- Currently working as a Software Engineer at BJIT GROUP
 - Working experience with ML and NLP
 - Main languages: Java, Python, JavaScript
 </pre